n-armstrong/fosc/README.md

 * Create musical notation in an object-oriented way
-* Generate and transform complex rhythms through rhythm-makers and meter-rewriting
+* Generate and transform complex musical materials
-* Construct powerful component selectors and iterators for transforming musical objects in a score
+* Construct powerful component selectors and iterators for modifying musical objects in a score
 * Control all of the typographic details of music notation
-* Play musical scores through scsynth and MIDI
+* Play musical scores through scsynth

 ## <br>Installation